 It’s funny how Moroccan jews are so strict about the distinction between Shabat or holiday food and everyday food – my mother never eat Shabat food on a yom chol , a weekday – and vice versa.
 In my family I’m considered to be a rule breaker.
 I make this salad/mezze and other Shabat dishes whenever I feel like or whenever I have in hand some leafy greens that I don’t know what to do with.

 Keep in mind that the leaves shrink, a lot!
 To make 1 serving, use at least 5 large leaves of kale, chard or both.

-- 1 bunch of chard or kale or both (remove the hard spines of the kale)
+- 1 bunch Swiss chard or kale or both (if using kale, remove the spines)

 - 1 - 2 tablespoon harissa

 - Combine all the ingredients below in a small bowl or jar

 - ½ teaspoon hot paprika or ground cayenne pepper (optional)